 They mainly allow you to share custom reports and add dashboards.

 The Google Analytics dashboard system is great because it’s like a little summary.
-So, if you are ever short on time, but you still want to see your performance, you just login quickly, have a look at your customized dashboard, and sink in the information and quickly logout.
+So, if you are ever short on time, but you still want to see your performance, you just login quickly, have a look at your customized dashboard in Google Analytics, and sink in the information and quickly logout.

 Hope you like the information and stop thinking.
 Just start analyzing these points in your real time project and comment if you have any query.